martin-millon/CosmoHammer/doc/source/user/parallelization.rst

     sampler = CosmoHammerSampler(params, likelihoodComputationChain, filePrefix,
         walkersRatio, burninIterations, sampleIterations)

-3) Using OpenMP and Python multiprocessing (choose the the number m of OpenMP threads and the number k of multiprocessing threads such that k*m = n):
+3) Using OpenMP and Python multiprocess (choose the the number m of OpenMP threads and the number k of multiprocessing threads such that k*m = n):

 ``$ export OMP_NUM_THREADS=m``
 ::